China And The US Have Very Different Stereotypes For The Same Cars

+The Shanghai Auto Show is in full swing this week, and automakers from around the world are showing off their latest products.

-The Chinese auto market is a young one, but it is already the world’s biggest, and a key region for the global auto industry.
+The Chinese auto market is a young one, but it is already the world’s biggest, and a key region for an industry that is still recovering in the U.S., and collapsing in Europe.

 But to sell cars there, it’s more than a question of translating manuals and opening a few dealerships.